d-morrison/IntroStatActivities/_book/08-paired.md

 * P-value

-* Interpretation of the p-value
+* Conclusion (written to answer the research question)

-* Confidence Interval
+* Confidence interval

 * Interpretation of the confidence interval

-* Conclusion in context
+* Scope of inference

 \vspace{3in}

 ### Revisit and look forward

+20. Would it be possible to design an experiment to determine if the changed human behavior due to the COVID-19 pandemic causes a decrease in air pollution?
+Explain.
+\vspace{1in}

 ## Additional notes